hande-qmc/hande/documentation/users_guide/hubbard.rst

 **tau** *tau*
     Real.

     Set the timestep to be used.
-Each Monte Carlo cycle amounts to propogating the walker population by the *tau* in units of imaginary time.
+Each Monte Carlo cycle amounts to propagating the walker population by the *tau* in units of imaginary time.

     A small timestep causes the walker population to evolve very slowly.
 Too